 Basil Van Rooyen: Legendary South African Golf Caddy Dies

-South African golf community have been thrown into mourning after the death of legendary caddy Basil van Rooyen on Monday, September 11, 2025.
+The South African golf community is in mourning after legendary caddy Basil van Rooyen's death on Wednesday, September 10, 2025.

-Van Rooyen, whose career on the fairways spanned several decades, earned respect not only in South Africa but also on the international stage, where his knowledge and presence left a lasting impact.
+Van Rooyen, whose career on the fairways spanned several decades, earned respect both in South Africa and internationally, where his knowledge and presence made a lasting impact.

-He was more than just a caddy; he was regarded as a mentor and friend to many players, with his influence stretching far beyond the ropes.
+He was more than just a caddy.
+He was regarded as a mentor and friend to many players, with influence stretching far beyond the ropes.

-The cause of Basil's death was not mentioned in any of the media platforms reporting his death.
+The cause of Basil's death was not mentioned in any media reports.

-The Sunshine Tour led tributes to van Rooyen, while releasing an official statement on their X account described him as one of the most beloved figures in the South African golf community.
+The Sunshine Tour led tributes to van Rooyen, releasing an official statement on their X account that described him as one of the most beloved figures in the South African golf community.

 Read also